ghinda/passwordmaker-mobile/README.md

 ## Development

-PasswordMaker is built with AngularJS, and [Building Blocks](http://buildingfirefoxos.com/building-blocks/).
+PasswordMaker is built with AngularJS and [Building Blocks](http://buildingfirefoxos.com/building-blocks/).
 It uses Grunt to do things.

 All data is stored on the device with [localForage](https://github.com/mozilla/localForage).